goatface/mplall/README.md

 # mplall

 Command-line driven media looper, using a variety of engines.
-Particularly well-suited for Raspberry Pi applications.
+Particularly well-suited for Raspberry Pi applications using `omxplayer`.

 Use it to play music, watch videos, or for example pilot a video for informational purposes.